erdg/learn-picolisp-the-hard-way/ex2_printing_things.md

 # Exercise 2 - Printing Things

 Welcome.
 Have you done Exercise 1 yet?
-Go back and do it again.
+Go back and do it again before you start printing things.

 ```lisp
 : (print hey)